-It is necessary that the specialist receives training from the doctor and maintenance of skills, such as a simulation with direct observation.
+The specialist must receive training from the doctor and maintenance of skills, such as a simulation with direct observation.

-In turn, it is necessary for the doctor to be familiar with moderate coagulopathy, that is:
+In turn, the doctor must be familiar with moderate coagulopathy, that is:

 - The international normalized index must be at a score less than 3.